cies/kubuntu-setup/kde/README.md

 ## System Settings

-input devices touchpad > tap clicking and natural scrolling
+* input devices touchpad > tap clicking and natural scrolling

-personalization > applications > no feedback (kills busy cursor)
+* personalization > applications > no feedback (kills busy cursor)

-desktop effects > dim inactive and for root privs
+* desktop effects > dim inactive and for root privs

-switch to start menu to "application menu" (right click)
+* switch to start menu to "application menu" (right click)
+* regional settings:

-regional settings > date & time > time zone to Amsterdam
+  * date & time > time zone to Amsterdam

-formats > detailed setting > all to "C"
+  * formats > detailed setting > all to "C"

 ## The panel